cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/backend/fastapi_app/README.md

 - [`data/nlq2datareq_examples`](data/nlq2datareq_examples/): JSON files for semantic parsing examples.
 Each file is an array of `Nlq2DataReqExample` objects.
 - [`data/qtRecog_examples`](data/qtRecog_examples/): JSON files for quantity recognition examples.
 Each file is an array of `QtRecogExample` objects.

-All JSON schemas are defined in [../../data_generation/README.md](../../data_generation/README.md#schema-definitions).
+The specifications of these datasets are outlined in [../../data_generation/README.md](../../data_generation/README.md#terminologies).

 To facilitate efficient on-demand retrieval, the datasets need to be ingested into the Redis server before the app starts accepting requests from users.
 The module [`ingest_data`](./ingest_data/) provides the utilities to run automated ingestion.
 Execute `python -m ingest_data --help` to see a list of all available command-line options.